xonmatrix/hass-localtuya/documentation/docs/auto_configure.md

     ),
     ```

-    1. current_position_dp will search two possible codes and will take the first `DP` found.
+    1. `current_position_dp` will search for DP of two possible codes and will take the first `DP` found.